Skip to content

 Wijnbergen, Paul; Trenn, Stephan

-Impulse controllability of switched differential-algebraic equations Unpublished
+Impulse controllability of switched differential-algebraic equations Proceedings Article

 Abstract | Links | BibTeX